jayo-projects/jayo-stages/README.md

 The Jayo stages code is written in Java without the use of any external dependencies, to be as light as possible.

-Jayo HTTP's source code is derived and inspired from [OkHttp](https://github.com/square/okhttp), but does not preserve backward compatibility with it.

 See the project website (*coming soon*) for documentation and APIs.

 Jayo stages requires Java 17 or more recent.